d12frosted/elpa-mirror/gnu/denote-readme.txt

   With the above, `M-x consult-notes' will list the files in those two directories.
 If you type `n' and space, it narrows the list to just the notes, while `b' does the same for books.

+  To search all your notes with grep (or ripgrep if installed – see `consult-notes-use-rg' variable) use the command `consult-notes-search-in-all-notes'.
+This will employ grep/ripgrep for searching terms in all the directories set in `consult-notes-sources'.

   Note that `consult-notes' is in its early stages of development.
   Expect improvements in the near future (written on 2022-06-22 16:48